pulb/mailnag/README.md

 By default, Mailnag emits libnotify notifications, which work fine on most desktop environments
 but are visible for a few seconds only.
 If you like to have a tighter desktop integration
 (e.g. a permanently visible indicator in your top panel) you have to install an appropriate
 extension/plugin for your desktop shell.
-Currently the following desktops shells are supported:
+Currently the following desktop shells are supported:
 * GNOME-Shell ([GNOME-Shell extension](https://github.com/pulb/mailnag-gnome-shell))
 * Ubuntu Unity ([MessagingMenu plugin](#)) (TBD, help is very appreciated!)